“Will using a rowing machine give me a six-pack?”

 So I thought I should cover this hot topic in a post for everyone rather than telling individually on emails.

-You might have wonder, how rowing machine can help you tone your abdominal muscles and build abs.
+You might have wonder, how rowing machines can help you tone your abdominal muscles and build abs.

 In this post you’ll learn about:

-“how to build abs using a rowing machine” and “some other benefits of rowing”
+- “How to build abs using a rowing machine?”

 There is no doubt that rowing is a solid full-body workout.
 And when it is said that rowing is a full-body workout, it means that rowing can also help in toning/building abdominal muscles.